IBM-Cloud/docs/admin/index.md

 | Subject | Enter the subject line for the email.
 This is a required field.  |
 | Message Body | Enter the message body text to be sent in the email.
 You can use the IBM payload values to populate the email notification with pertinent information.
 See the [Threshold payload section values](index.html#threshpayload) table to identify which values you can use.
 Use basic HTML tags to structure your email.
 This is a required field. |
 | To | Enter the email address or addresses using a comma-separated list for the recipients of the email notification.
 Expand the "cc" or "bcc" options to copy others on the email.
 This is a required field. |
+{: caption="Table 4.
+Fields for email notification subscriptions about maintenance updates or incidents" caption-side="top"}

 Threshold data is collected once every 6 hours.
 A notification is sent only once when the value crosses the threshold value you set.
 A new notification is not sent unless the value drops below the threshold, if you chose ascending, and then increases above the threshold again.
 Likewise, if you chose descending, you are only notified again if the value rises above the threshold you set and then drops below the threshold again.

 If you don't want to wait 6 hours for the notification to be sent when the threshold is met, after you complete the fields on the form, you can click **Save and Test** to save and test the notification with sample data.

-*Table 5.
-Form fields for a webhook notification subscription about maintenance or incidents* {: #webhooknotsub}
+{: #webhooknotsub}

 | **Field** | **Description** |